 Interact in a meaningful way with the people watching you

-Follow the brand profiles that are relevant
+Follow the relevant brand profiles

-Collaborate with the people who have a micro influence
+Collaborate with the people who have a micro-influence

 Acquaint yourself with the act of telling stories, and do so frequently

 Utilize the strength that comes from using influencer marketing